hotjuicew/hugo-JuiceBar/README.md

 - Easy-to-use and self-expanding table of contents
 - Automatically highlighting code
 - Custom script shortcode
-- giscus comment system supported by giscus
+- [giscus](https://giscus.app/) comment system supported by giscus
+- Simple Article Encryption Feature (Note: Highly insecure, use with caution)
 ## How to start